pdvrieze/xmlutil/README.md

 content of an element.
 Instead of using regular serialization its custom serializer will (in the case of xml serialization) directly read all the child content of the tag and store it as string content.
 It will also make a best effort attempt at retaining all namespace declarations necessary to understand this tag soup.

+Alternatively the serialutil subproject contains the `nl.adaptivity.serialutil.MixedContent` type that allows for typesafe serialization/deserialization of mixed content with the proviso that the serialModule must use Any as the baseclass for the content.

 ## Modules